1

 use crate::to_value;

-/// Computes the signature refinement of the given symbolic LTS using strong bisimulation.
+/// Computes the reduction of the given symbolic LTS using symbolic signature

 ///